k-gerner/Game-Pigeon-Solvers/Tic Tac Toe AI/README.md

 the root for the minimizer (beta).
 A good explanatory video can be found [here](https://www.youtube.com/watch?v=xBXHtz4Gbdo&ab_channel=CS188Spring2013).

-### Dueling AIs Mode!
+### Dueling AIs Mode
 Do you have your own Tic-Tac-Toe AI?
 Challenge mine!
-This program includes the ability for your challenge it with a rival AI.
-To use this functionality, Include a command line argument `-d` or `-aiDuel` followed by the name of your Python file.
+This program includes the ability for you to challenge it with a rival AI.
+To use this functionality, include a command line argument `-d` or `-aiDuel` followed by the name of your Python file.
 For example, if your AI was located in `myAiFile.py`, you would run:
 ```